cjdbarlow/bedside-notebook/anaesthesia/cardiac/cardiac-principles.md

 * Consider awake central access in sick or unstable patients
 MAC lines are excellent choice for volume as well as providing a route of administration of centrally acting drugs.
 * Pulmonary artery catheter
-Indicated in the setting of:
+	* Indication varies depending on centre; strong indications include:
-	* Severe LV dysfunction (EF < 30%)
+		* Severe LV dysfunction (EF ⩽30%)
 		* MV dysfunction
 		* AKI
+	* Floating after induction preferable in patients with:
+		* Severe AS
+		* Left main/left main equivalent
+		* Conduction deficits (BBB))
 * Consider hot line for small patients or those with high risk of bleeding
+* Use of TOE
+	* ~5% of the time an unexpected abnormality will be identified

 Drugs (Push):
 * 2% lignocaine in 3ml syringe with 25G needle for vascular access
 * Midazolam 5mg in 5ml
-* Fentanyl 500ug-1mg in 10 or 20ml syringe
+* Fentanyl 500ug-1mg in 10-20ml syringe
 * Induction agent
 Propofol 200mg in 20ml (can use syringe driver if required), thiopentone 500mg in 20ml.
 * Cephazolin 2g
 * Vasopressor
 e.g. Metaraminol 10mg in 20ml.
 * Rocuronium 100mg in 2x5ml
+* Heparin

-* Heparin 300-400 units/kg if heparin naive
+	* 300 units/kg if heparin naive
+	* 400 units/kg if has been on heparin or enoxaparin preoperatively

 Drugs (Infusions):
 * TXA 5g in 50ml